suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         body: "
         <br>

         I designed an automatic data collection system.
-An aruco marker is plaaced on the Whisker Robot which is stationary, <br>
+An aruco marker is placed on the Whisker Robot which is stationary, <br>
         and another aruco marker on the part of the xy-plotter that moves along with the object the same magnitude and in  <br>
         the same direction.
 Therefore, using these two aruco markers which is read from the top camera, the object position <br>
         relative to the Whisker Robot is acquired/calculated.
 The object is moved by a step size of two units (approximately 0.89mm) <br>